-Discussion in 'Other Health News and Research' started by Indigophoton, Jul 10, 2018.
+Discussion in ''Conditions related to ME/CFS' news and research' started by Indigophoton, Jul 10, 2018.

 Interesting.
 I don't think that antibiotics are necessarily the answer for all of us though, least of all those who are sensitive to medications.